 The brain is an impressive organ, and so the materialists may be right, but can we say that for certain?
 Even the most learned of neuroscientists can’t tell us where ideas and sudden insights and inspiration come from.
 There is no identifiable “working on the solution behind the scenes” area of the brain (epiphanal cortex).
 The whole topic reeks of scientifically meaningless hobgoblins like the collective unconscious, or something along those lines.
 But I digress.

 Ultimately, Tricksters are boundary crossers (or boundary blurrers), both figuratively and literally.
-As the messenger of the gods, Hermes could move easily between their world and ours.
+As the messenger of the gods, the Trickster-god Hermes could move easily between their world and ours.
+He was the conductor of souls to the afterlife and the god of boundaries such as bridges and crossroads, which are still popular places for daimonic encounters.
 He was also the inventor of lying and the god of thieves, both of which are definitely Trickster-like attributes.
 However, many of his antics were at the expense of the gods and for the benefit of humanity, i.e., he defied authority to help the little guy.
-They may also advance us individually by challenging our very concept of reality whether we like it or not, as in the case of Adele and the malfunctioning Man in Black.
+Tricksters may also advance us individually by challenging our very concept of reality whether we like it or not, as in the case of Adele and the malfunctioning Man in Black.

 Tricksters figure heavily in the legends, fables and myths of almost every culture, hence their status as archetypes.
 However, they are especially prevalent in European and Middle Eastern tales of fairies and the jinn respectively, which is significant because multiple researchers of the paranormal have noticed that many of our modern manifestations of strange creatures have much in common with the folklore of these two types of supernatural beings.
 Both were said to be mischievous shapeshifters that could be anything from benevolent to downright deadly to any humans who encountered them, which is one of the topics that we’ll cover in our next installment.